Stirling Range Ridge Walk

 If I was not making images for the calendar, the obvious choice to me would be one of the new mirrorless digital cameras with interchangeable lenses and a tripod.
 The later would benefit from being carbon fibre and therefore light weight.
 This would be far lighter than a current 35mm dSLR.
 If you are not concerned about the combination of electronics, cold, rain, grit and jarring, then by all means get out your scales and weigh up the options with a medium format digital such as Phase One.

 If I wanted to use film in preference to digital it would be hard to go past the 4x5 sheet film format.
 Its camera system is simple and robust, able to withstand wet weather and dirt.
 Best of all it does not require batteries.
 Medium format film is also an option.
 The other alternative 35mm film camera.
 A tripod is still, in my opinion, essential for quality work.
 Galen Rowell made wonderful mountaineering photographs with 35mm Nikon and Kodachrome 64 (and then later Velvia 50).

 Navigation and Safety

 Regardless of mobile phone and GPS I would still carry my maps and compass.
 With a map and compass you read the landscape that you are moving through rather than rely on a digital signal confirming where you have been.
-Given the affordability and compactness of new technology you should really have a mobile, GPS, maps, compass and these days a personal EPIRB with you, as well as a letting someone responsible know of your plans and when you should get back.
+Given the affordability and compactness of new technology you should really have a mobile, GPS, maps, compass and these days a Personal Location Beacon (PLB) with you, as well as a letting someone responsible know of your plans and when you should get back.